-Using our registered Transfer Agent exempts issuers from additional reporting requirements from their Reg CF under 12(g) while their revenue remains below $50M annually.
+Using our registered Transfer Agent exempts issuers from additional reporting requirements from their Reg CF under 12(g) while total assets are less than $25M.

 Reg CF investors are consolidated under a single entry/share class in your cap table before and after conversion, while the ongoing administration of shareholders is handled by the Transfer Agent.

 Companies of all sizes use DealMaker to launch and market their offerings to investors across the globe.

 Not necessarily.
 Section 12(g) of the Securities Exchange Act says that if, on the last day of its fiscal year, an issuer has assets of $10 million and a class of equity securities held of record by either 2,000 persons or 500 persons who are not accredited investors, it has to register that class of securities with the SEC.